pjohansson/flowtools/README.md

 =========
 Scripts and modules in Python for working with data maps from simulations.

-# Tools
-The suite consists of Modules for handling data and Scripts for running them.

-## Modules
-* draw - a decorator for creating figures
-* datamaps - classes for handling and drawing data maps

-## Scripts
-* collect_spread - collect the spread of a droplet on a substrate
-* combine_spread - combines and averages spread data

 # Installation
 The tools are written for Python 3.3.